Body of light: Renaissance medicine and magic

-Marsilio Ficino (1433–1499) translated the Corpus Hermetica into Latin.
+Marsilio Ficino translated the Corpus Hermetica into Latin.
 He wrote:

 Look at the universal world full of the light of the sun.
 Look at the light in the world’s matter full of all the universal forms and forever changing.
 Subtract, I beg you, matter from the light and put the rest aside : suddenly you have soul, that is, incorporeal light, replete with all the forms, but changeable.
 (Note: Ficino as quoted in (Bridgman 2006).)

 Ficino describes this tenuous form as being of aether or quintessence, the fifth element, spirit, and says that it has a "fiery and starry nature."
 (Note: Ficino as quoted by (Walker 1958b).)
 He also refers to it as the 'astral body,' intermediate between spirit and the body of matter.

-Such ideas greatly influenced the Renaissance medicine of Paracelsus (1493–1541) and Servetus (1509/11–1553).
-John Dee (1527–1608/9), a student of Ficino, based his natural philosophy on Ficino and the Medieval optical theories of Roger Bacon, William of Ockham, John Peckham, and Vitello; according to Szulakowska "specifically for his ideas concerning the radiation of light rays and the effects of the planetary and stellar influences on the earth."
+Such ideas greatly influenced the Renaissance medicine of Paracelsus and Servetus.
+John Dee, a student of Ficino, based his natural philosophy on Ficino and the Medieval optical theories of Roger Bacon, William of Ockham, John Peckham, and Vitello; according to Szulakowska "specifically for his ideas concerning the radiation of light rays and the effects of the planetary and stellar influences on the earth."
 Dee was also influenced by the Arabian philosopher Al-Kindi, whose treatise De radiis stellarum wove together astrology and optical theory, which inspired Dee's Propaedeumata Aphoristica.
 In Dee's system of Enochian magic, there were three main techniques: invocation (prayer), scrying (crystal-gazing), and traveling in the body of light.

-Isaac Newton

-Isaac Newton (1642–1726/27), despite his renown for his scientific pursuits, held an alchemist's perspective.
+Isaac Newton, despite his renown for his scientific pursuits, studied the occult.
 In the early 18th century, he speculated that material bodies might be transformed into light, connecting this idea with the 'subtle body' of alchemy.

-Franz Anton Mesmer

-Franz Anton Mesmer (1734–1815) borrowed from Newton's more occult theories with the intention of finding medical applications.
-He also built on the work of Richard Mead (1673–1754), who hypothesized that due to the astral nature of the human body, it is subject to an "all-pervading gravitation emanating from the stars."
+Franz Anton Mesmer borrowed from Newton's more occult theories with the intention of finding medical applications.
+He also built on the work of Richard Mead, who hypothesized that due to the astral nature of the human body, it is subject to an "all-pervading gravitation emanating from the stars."
 Mesmer expanded this concept, hypothesizing that bodies were subject to a form of magnetism emanating from all other bodies, not just the stars, which he called 'animal magnetism,' describing it as a "fluid which is universally widespread and pervasive in a manner which allows for no void, subtly permits no comparison, and is of a nature which is susceptible to receive, propagate, and communicate all impressions of movement."
 (Note: Mesmer as quoted in (Pokazanyeva 2016).)
 Mesmer's theories influenced the Spiritualist traditions.